ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 .. table::  List of tasks in the SRW App workflow in the order that they are executed.
             Scripts with the same stage number may be run simultaneously.
-The number of processors and wall clock time is a good starting point for Cheyenne or Hera when running a 48-h forecast on the 25-km CONUS domain.
+The number of processors and wall clock time is a good starting point for NOAA HPC systems when running a 48-h forecast on the 25-km CONUS domain.
 For a brief description of tasks, see :numref:`Table %s <WorkflowTasksTable>`.

    +------------+------------------------+----------------+----------------------------+